michael2012z/BitBible/markdown/KJV/files/Ps.md

 2. Thou knowest my downsitting and mine uprising, thou understandest my thought afar off.

-3. Thou compassest my path and my lying down, and art acquainted with all my ways.compassest: or, winnowest
+3. Thou compassest my path and my lying down, and art acquainted with all my ways.

 4. For there is not a word in my tongue, but, lo, O Lord, thou knowest it altogether.